Payday Loans - Financial Regulation

 First $1,000 of a Loan $2,000 or less:

 Maximum interest rate allowed by law is 2.75 percent per month or an annual interest rate of 33 percent.

 Next $1,000 of a $2,000 Loan:

-to $2,000 is 2 percent per month (or a maximum annual interest rate of 24
+Maximum interest rate allowed by law is 2 percent per month or an annual interest rate of 24 percent.